yourlocalonion/additionalblocks/README.md

 # Info
-This is a mod I started working on in 4/2/2023 Because I noticed there wasnt many Decoration mods out there for 1.19.2 (not that i know of).
+This is a mod I started working on in 4/2/2023 Because I noticed there wasn't many Decoration mods out there for 1.19.2 (not that i know of).
-So I set out to make a Deco mod that's packed with tons of blocks (some are functional too!),

-I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.
+So I set out to make a Deco mod that's packed with tons of blocks (some are functional too!), I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.

 # Where's the JAR?
 (the jar is the actual installable mod)